Fluorescent Kitchen Lights

 Downlights in the kitchen

 Kitchen down lights are very popular as they are versatile, can be adjustable and you can have as many or as few as you would like.
 They are easy to install, come in a variety of styles including adjustable and eyeball and are available in a huge range of finishes.
 They provide good targeted light and are dimmable.
 They are however expensive to run and generate a lot of heat, unless you use LED or fluorescent GU10 light bulbs in them.
 Down lights can be used in conjunction with any other type of kitchen light.
 They can be positioned around the edge to target worktops or other areas where a direct light is required.
-Click here to view our range of recessed downlights.
+Click here to view our range of recessed lighting.
 Further information about downlights can be found in our article entitled Recessed downlights explained.

 If you require any further help or advice on lights for your kitchen or any other aspect of home lighting, please contact us for friendly, honest and down to earth advice.
-Alternatively you can share your question with others by posting it in our customer interactive area.